KDE Plasma

 Konsole is KDE’s native terminal emulator.
 It is a very well designed terminal, which is integrated into the KDE Plasma desktop environment.

 Konsole has been under development for as long as KDE has been under development, so it is designed to run in the central processing unit.
-Modern terminal emulators, like Alacritty and Kitty run on the graphical processing unit and are much faster than terminals running in the CPU.
-I have Kitty installed and selected as my default terminal.
+Modern terminal emulators, like Alacritty, Kitty and WezTerm run on the graphical processing unit and are much faster than terminals running in the CPU.
+I have WezTerm installed and selected as my default terminal.
 I keep Konsole around because the integration with KDE Plasma and the other KDE tools is valuable.

 KDE Developer